 Studies explain that trigeminal neuralgia doesn’t go away.
 So, if you get diagnosed with this neurological condition, you will need to make a few adjustments to your routine.
 For starters, we suggest avoiding common trigeminal neuralgia triggers.
 As we have mentioned earlier, trigeminal neuralgia flare-ups can happen due to various things, including:

 Besides these activities, your symptoms can also worsen at night time.
-Studies say that neuropathic disorders like trigeminal neuralgia tend to feel more unpleasant during the evenings because of the following:
+Studies say that neuropathic disorders like trigeminal neuralgia may get worse at night because of the following:

 Because nighttime trigeminal neuralgia flare-ups are quite inevitable for some individuals, it’s essential to make a few changes to your sleeping habits.
 Here are some things you can try: